Operating Rama clusters

 ./rama cleanupLicenses

-If a license is expiring soon, you will see a banner on every Cluster UI page like so:
+If a license is expiring soon, you will see a banner on every Cluster UI page warning of that.

 When a module is undergoing a transition, like a module update or scaling operation, only nodes running worker processes corresponding to the new module instance count towards the license limit.